volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-to-choose.md

 * After slow initial load, all next pages will be loaded much faster

-  Client-side rendering manages the routing dynamically without refreshing the page every time a user requests a different route, that's why it's extremely fast after loading the first page.
+  CSR manages the routing dynamically without refreshing the page every time a user requests a different route, that's why it's extremely fast after loading the first page.
 * Lower server load

   CSR technologies use the processor on the client device to perform the bulk of the logic.